MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/mobile-tutorial.md

 ![Screenshot of Remote Assist mobile on a phone, showing the Learn the Tools option in the menu](./media/learntools_4.png "Try Tools")

-3. Once you have begun the tutorial, you're prompted to move your phone to **map your space**.
+3. Once you have begun the tutorial, you're prompted with an animation to move your phone side-to-side for better surface detection.
+Complete this action.

 ![Screenshot of Remote Assist mobile on a phone, showing the prompt asking users to map their space](./media/learntools_5.png "Map Space")

-4. Select the **Arrow tool**.
+4. Select the **Arrow tool** to place the arrow tool.

 ![Screenshot of Remote Assist mobile on a phone, showing the arrow tool in the menu.](./media/learntools_6.png "Select Arrow")

-5. Tap and drag to place an arrow.
+5. Place the arrow in your environment by dragging and dropping it to anywhere on your screen.

 ![Screenshot of Remote Assist mobile on a phone, showing a placed arrow.](./media/learntools_7.png "Place Arrow")